emilia-colonese/emilia-colonese.github.io/README.md

 _MapReduce Project :sparkles:_

-Install and configure an open and free distributed enviroment: Apache Hadoop.
+Create a Java extended code to implement a distributed computing job.
-A tutorial can be accessed in `hadoop.pdf` file.
+A tutorial is available on the `MapReduce.pdf` file.

 _Data Pipeline Project :sparkles:_